-66 L Krämer, "EU environmental law and policy over the last 25 years good or bad for the UK?"
+66 L Krämer, "EU environmental law and policy over the last 25 years - good or bad for the UK?"
 (2013) 25 Envtl L & Mgmt 48.

-in the United Kingdom.
+This section focuses on the difference Brexit is likely to make on environmental protection in the United Kingdom.
 There are three basic interconnected issues that provide a suitable framework.
 These are the substantive law, interpretation of that law by the courts and the accountability of government for adequate implementation.
 Together these are the central issues - there must be adequate law, the courts must interpret it in a way that is sympathetic to the underlying objectives of environmental protection and there must be adequate means to hold the government and decision makers to account.